nantunes/pentaho-viz-sandbox/docs/platform/visual/index.md

 # Configuring a visualization

-Pentaho's JavaScript API allows users to configure its objects via _prioritized configuration rules_.
+Pentaho's JavaScript API allows users to declare _prioritized configuration rules_ that configure the objects built using the Type API.

 Typical configuration rules include:
 - modifying default values for properties,